 They lack cognitive reflections.
 Therefore they can not reflect on how their own personal behaviour has caused an issue.
 They believe it’s your fault for any problems they are having.
 They blame all others for their own failing, rarely to never reflecting on their own behaviour, mistakes or errors in judgment.

 Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.

-Someone with traits you can learn to build awareness and understanding of each other.
+Someone not on the spectrum of the disorder you can learn to build awareness and understanding of each other.
 Find a way to communicate.

 Love and connection and Tony Robbins, six human needs.